Key facts

 Career outcomes

-The Bachelor of Laws (Honours) degree provides students with demonstrated skills pertaining to legal research, writing and analysis, all of which are highly prized in legal practice, as well as in government, policy, and corporate roles.
+The Bachelor of Laws (Honours) degree provides students with demonstrated skills pertaining to legal research, writing, and analysis, all of which are highly prized in legal practice, as well as in government, policy, and corporate roles.
+Study at the #1 Victorian university for graduate employment and gain a competitive edge as you enter the workforce.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.